Learn the ins and outs of Belgian business etiquette and culture before getting a job there.

 It’s not only languages that differ from region to region but also work and company cultures.

-Someone’s job title and the office size signify importance for Walloons, while Flemings find a good salary more valuable than status.
+Someone’s job title and office size signify importance for Walloons, while Flemings find a good salary more valuable than status.

 When meeting Belgians for the first time or in a formal context, greet them with a gentle, brief handshake.
 Accompany it with your name and a ‘nice to meet you.’
 Bonus points if you say that in their language; enchanté in French or aangenaam in Dutch.